The most recent release of the NexJ Add-In for Microsoft Office is 4.6.2, and contains the following:

-You can now configure the name search behavior in the NexJ Office Add-In so that a simple string (one without spaces or commas) searches both the first and last name of contacts for matches.
+You can now configure the name search behavior in NexJ Add-In for Microsoft Office so that a simple string (one without spaces or commas) searches both the first and last name of contacts for matches.
 Configure this functionality through the EnableExtendedSearch registry key.
 The default behavior is to search only the last name of contacts for a match.

 Better scoping of stage options when searching for opportunities